mcagriardic/imdb-postgres-db/readme.md

 To my brethren in the Halls of Data and the Forges of Software: indeed, we all wield the arts of SQL in our daily labors.
 Yet, in my experience, the tables we encounter are often normalized by the high wizards of upstream teams, their intricate design hidden from our mortal eyes.
 This serves us little in honing our craft or in facing the trials of the dreaded Interview Dragons.

 The schemas of our tables have been altered slightly from the original IMDb scrolls, as if by digital sorcery.
 Some columns that once held mere text have been transmuted into arrays, like quivers holding multiple arrows of information.
-An example of an enhancement applied to the 'jobs' and 'characters' inscriptions in the scroll of title_principals.
+An example of an enhancement applied to the 'jobs' (renamed from 'job') and 'characters' inscriptions in the scroll of title_principals.

 Let our quest for mastery of SQL and the mystical arts of efficient data manipulation commence!